 - Parking Space

-Reserve your Rental Property
+Cancelling your Rental

 During your Stay

-- Once everything is out, perform a walk-through of the rental home to make sure no damage occurred during your remain.
-Whenever possible, do this walk-out inspection with the property owner present.
-If the property owner is not available, be sure to take photos of the property to record its condition.
+- Once your things are all out, begin a walk-through of the property to make sure that no damage occurred in the course of your stay.
+We recommend walking through with the property manager whenever feasible (this may not be possible)..
+If the property owner is not available, make sure that you take photos of the property to record its condition.